2014 Badwater 135 Race Rules

 General Race Rules

-- There are three starting times for the 2013 Badwater Ultramarathon (6am, 8am, and 10am on July 15, 2013), but all racers in all groups are competing in the same race.
-Runners may attend only their assigned start time.
+- There are three starting times for the 2014 Badwater Ultramarathon (6am, 7am, and 8am on July 21, 2014), but all racers in all groups are competing in the same race.
 Runners must check in at the start line, ready to race, 30 minutes prior to their start time.
 Starting Groups are assigned by the race director and are non-transferable.
 Split times will be collated throughout the race to maintain overall standings.
 There are only two divisions: men's and women's.
 The racer to arrive at the finish line in each division with the lowest overall time, based on their starting time, will be considered the winner.

 - The race number must be worn on the front of the body, unmodified, unfolded, and visible at all times during the race.
 It may not be worn on the head or hat.